-BNL used the following contract analytical laboratories for analysis of environmental samples in 2013:
+BNL used the following contract analytical laboratories for analysis of environmental samples in 2014:

-- General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes - H2M Lab in Melville, New York, for nonradiological analytes - Test America (TA), based in St. Louis, Missouri, for radiological and nonradiological analytes - Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes - Caltest Analytical in Napa, California, for mercury and methyl mercury analyses - American Radiation Services (ARS) in Port Allen, Louisiana, for radiological analyses
+- American Radiation Services (ARS) in Port Allen, Louisiana, for radiological analyses - Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes. - General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes. - PACE Lab in Melville, New York, for nonradiological analytes. - Test America (TA), based in St. Louis, Missouri, for radiological and nonradiological analytes.

 The process of selecting contract analytical laboratories involves the following factors: 1) their record on performance evaluation (PE) tests, 2) their contract with the DOE Integrated Contract Procurement Team, 3) pre-selection bidding, and 4) their adherence to their own QA/QC programs, which must be documented and provided to BNL.
 Routine QC procedures that laboratories must follow, as discussed in Section 9.5, include daily instrument calibrations, efficiency and background checks, and standard tests for precision and accuracy.
-All the laboratories contracted by BNL in 2013 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.

-The laboratories also were subject to PE testing and DOE-sponsored audits (see Section 9.7).
+All the laboratories contracted by BNL in 2014 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
+The laboratories also were subject to PE testing and DOEsponsored audits (see Section 9.7).